esconsut1/clavin-nerd/README.md

 Acknowledgements
 ================

-Kudos to the guys at:
+Props to the guys at:

 * http://clavin.bericotechnologies.com